GAIR-NLP/O1-Journey/README.md

 ## Updates

 - [2024/10/09] 🎉 We have officially released **the first** Strategic Report on O1 Replication.
-We propose a new training paradigm called **"journey learning"**, which, for the first time, has been validated as an effective learning method for complex reasoning tasks.
+We propose a new training paradigm called **"journey learning"**, which, for **the first time**, has been validated as an effective learning method for complex reasoning tasks.

 ## About the Team